SLO | EN

 Objectives and competences

 The aim is to introduce students to the concepts and practices of modern cybersecurity.
 The course provides general information on the main aspects of cybersecurity that we encounter on a daily basis.
-In addition to basic concepts such as maintaining information confidentiality, integrity and authentication, the course also addresses modern mechanisms in use today.
-Students will acquire the theoretical foundations of the field (basic knowledge and technologies) and learn about the state-of-the-art building blocks of cybersecurity.
+In addition to fundamental concepts such as maintaining confidentiality, integrity, and authentication of information, the course also addresses modern mechanisms currently in use.
+Students will acquire the theoretical foundations of the field (core knowledge and technologies) and become familiar with the most advanced components of cybersecurity.

 Content (Syllabus outline)

-• Ssecurity principles, objectives and risks. • Cryptography fundamentals to ensure confidentiality, integrity and authentication. • Public Key Infrastructure: concepts, building blocks and terms; digital certificates and electronic signatures. • Authentication methods. • Password operation and password cracking (e.g. dictionary attacks, brute force attacks). • Password managers and multi-factor authentication (MFA). • Malware and malware defence. • Introduction to websecurity.
+• Ssecurity principles, objectives and risks. • Cryptography fundamentals to ensure confidentiality, integrity and authentication. • Public Key Infrastructure (concepts, building blocks and terms), digital certificates and electronic signatures. • Authentication methods, passwords and multi-factor authentication (MFA). • Malware and internet scams. • Introduction to websecurity.

 Learning and teaching methods